gaoak/FSILBM3D/README.md

 10. *Power.plt* : The input power of the bodies
 11. *Converg.plt* : The convergence of the simulation
 12. *MaMax.plt* : The max Mach number in flow field
+13. *Area.plt* : The surface area of the bodies

 ## License
 Licese is owned by X-Y Lu research group.
 No distribution is allowed without a writing permission from Prof. Lu.